upptime/upptime/README.md

 #### Commits for response time

 Four times per day, another workflow runs and records the response time of your websites.
 This data is commited to GitHub, so it's available in the commit history of each file.
-Then, the GitHub API may be used to graph the response time history of each endpoint and track when a site goes down.
+Then, the GitHub API is used to graph the response time history of each endpoint and to track when a site went down.

 <table>
   <tr>